Shahnas-P/dev-tinder/homeWork.md

  - Create /signup api to add data to database
  - push some documents using api calls
  - Erron handing using try catch

+ ### 26-10-25
+  - Add the express.json() middleware to you application
+  - Make your sign up api dynamic to receive data from the end users.

+ ## Notes :
+ - Schema
+    - Blueprint defining the structure of documents
+ - Model
+    - Class (created from schema) that represents a MongoDB collection